 Boston Properties, Inc. (the "Company"), a Delaware corporation, is a self-administered and self-managed real estate investment trust ("REIT").
-The Company is the sole general partner of Boston Properties Limited Partnership (the "Operating Partnership") and at March 31, 2015 and December 31, 2014 owned an approximate 89.5% general and limited partnership interest in the Operating Partnership interests in the Operating Partnership interests in the Operating Partnership interest in the Operating Partnership interests in the Operating Partnership interests in the Operating Partnership interest in the Operating Partnership interest "(also referred to as "Preferred Units").
-In addition, in February 2012, the Company issued LTTP Units in connection with the granting to employees of outperformance awards (also referred to as "2012 OPP Units").
-On February 2015, the measurement period for the Company's 2012 OPP Unit awards expired and the Company issued LTTP Units in connection with the granting to employees of multi-year, long-term incentive program ("MYLTIP") awards (also referred to as "2013 MYLTIP Units," "2014 MYLTIP Units").
-Secause the rights, preferences and privileges of OPP Units and MYLTIP Units differ from other LTIP Units granted to employees as part of the annual compensation process, unless specifically noted otherwise, all references to LTIP Units and MYLTIP Units (See Notes 7 and 10).
+The Company is the sole general partner of Boston Properties Limited Partnership (the "Operating Partnership") and at June 30, 2015 and December 31, 2014 owned an approximate 89.5% general and limited partnership interest in the Operating Partnership.
+Partnership interests in the Operating Partnership interest" (also referred to as "OP Units"), "long term incentive units of partnership interest" (also referred to as "OP Units").
+In addition, in February 2012, the Company issued LTIP Units in connection with the granting to employees of outperformance awards (also referred to as "2012 OPP Units").
+On February 6, 2015, the measurement period for the Company's 2012 OPP Unit awards expired and the Company's total return to shareholders ("TRS") was sufficient for employees to earn and therefore become eligible to vest in a portion of the 2012 OPP Unit awards (See Notes 7 and 10).
+In February 2013, February 2014 and February 2015, the Company issued LTIP Units in connection with the granting to employees of multi-year, long-term incentive program ("MYLTIP") awards (also referred to as "2014 MYLTIP Units," respectively, and collectively as "MYLTIP Units").
+Because the rights, preferences and privileges of MYLTIP Units differ from other LTIP Units (See Notes 7 and 10).

 Unless specifically noted otherwise, all references to OP Units exclude units held by the Company.
 A holder of an OP Unit may present such OP Unit to the Operating Partnership for redemption at any time (subject to restrictions agreed upon at the time of issuance of OP Units to particular holders that may restrict such redemption right for a period of time, generally one year from issuance).
 Upon presentation of an OP Unit for redemption, the Operating Partnership is obligated to redeem such OP Unit for cash equal to the value of a share of common stock of the Company ("Common Stock") at such time.
 In lieu of a cash redemption, the Company may elect to acquire such OP Unit for one share of Common Stock.
-Because the number of Shares of Common Stock outstanding at all times equals the number of OP Units that the Company owns, one share of Common Stock is generally the economic equivalent of one OP Unit, and the quarterly distribution that may be paid to the holder of an OP Unit equals the quarterly dividend that may be paid to the holder of an OP Unit sequals the quarterly dividend that may be paid to the holder of an OP Unit sequals the quarterly dividend that may be paid to the holder of an OP Unit sequals the quarterly dividend that may be paid to the holder of an OP Unit sequals the quarterly dividend that may be paid to the holder of an OP Unit sequals the quarterly dividend that may be paid to the holder of an OP Unit sequals the quarterly dividend that may be paid to the holder of an OP Unit sequals the quarterly dividend that may be paid to the holder of an OP Unit sequals the quarterly dividend that may be paid to the holder of a share of Common Stock of the Company.
+Because the number of shares of Common Stock outstanding at all times equals the number of OP Units that the Company owns, one share of Common Stock is generally the economic equivalent of one OP Unit, and the quarterly distribution that may be paid to the holder of a share of restricted common stock of the Company.
 LTIP Units, whether vested or not, will receive the same quarterly per unit distributions as OP Units, which equal per share dividends on Common Stock (See Note 8).

-At March 31, 2015, there were two series of Preferred Units outstanding (i.e., Series Four Preferred Units and Series B Preferred Units).

-- The 12,667 Series Four Preferred Units are not convertible into or exchangeable for any security of the Operating Partnership or the Company, have a per unit liquidation preference of \$50.00 and are entitled to receive guarterly distributions of \$0.25 per unit (or an annual rate of 2.00%) (See Note 7). - The Series B Preferred Units were issued to the Company on March 27, 2013 in connection with the Company's issuance of 80,000 shares (8,000,000 depositary shares each representing 1/100th of a share) of 5.25% Series B Cumulative Redeemable Preferred Stock (the "Series B Preferred Stock").
+At June 30, 2015, there was one series of Preferred Units outstanding (i.e., Series B Preferred Units).
+The Series B Preferred Units were issued to the Company on March 27, 2013 in connection with the Company's issuance of 80,000 shares (8,000,000 depositary shares each representing 1/100th of a share) of 5.25% Series B Cumulative Redeemable Preferred Stock (the "Series B Preferred Stock").
 The Company contributed the net proceeds from the offering to the Operating Partnership in exchange for 80,000 Series B Preferred Units having terms and preferences generally mirroring those of the Series B Preferred Stock (See Note 8).